 Wine drinking has been in our culture for thousands of years, but only recently the quality of Greek wines have really skyrocketed.
 Still, most of them are offered in value for money prices and you don’t have to break the bank to enjoy them.
 If you’ve never heard of the grapes Assyrtiko, Malagouzia, or Xinomavro, now it’s the time to start Part II of your food and drink tour, discovering an intriguing world of more than 200 Greek wines.

 Our pick for the evening would be Caravin in Thissio.
 The owners are well-travelled, open and professional.
 Designed you will find different Greek wine tastings depending on your drinking style.
 In case you like Caravin so much and hate to go, ask them to propose bespoke food pairings to enjoy with your wine.

 Dine by the seaside or in a new hood

-As we said before, this day is not only about eating and drinking your way around Athens, it’s also about exploring our city in short time, unleashing its full potential.
+As we said before, this day is not only about eat and drink in Athens, it’s also about exploring our city in short time, unleashing its full potential.

 Sip cocktails with Acropolis view